 Let Every Employee Know What They are Responsible For

 The Apollo 11 mission is famous for putting the first men on the Moon.
-Neil Armstrong had the role of Commander, Jim Lovell was Command Module Pilot and Buzz Aldrin was Lunar Module Pilot.
+Neil Armstrong had the role of Commander, Michael Collins was Command Module Pilot and Buzz Aldrin was Lunar Module Pilot.
 There was also a backup crew, capsule communicators, and flight directors.
 Each member had its own responsibilities that were vital for the success of the mission.
 Without clarity for the main tasks and responsibilities, the mission would have resulted in a failure.